Last updated on July 15th, 2022

 - You’ll get less of a throat hit

 - Your battery will hold it’s charge longer

 - Some flavors can taste weaker, but smoother depending on your e-juice

-For Sub-Ohm coils (under 1 ohm) using a high powered vaporizer, begin by setting your Wattage at about 12 and adjust up to about 20Watts.
-Best to start low then adjust up.
-Remember, you can cause dry hits and burn wicks by cranking your mod up too high for the coil to handle.
+For Sub-Ohm coils (under 1 ohm) using a high powered vaporizer, begin by setting your wattage low, and adjust up to no higher than 27Watts.
+Vaping in the orange zone can cause dry hits and burn wicks.

 What about Dual Coil Atomizers?